judka-uriel/uriel-book/uriel_en.md

 principle of idolaters: “no person — no problem”.
-Does it follow that if the Orthodoxes had a button that would destroy Jews who do not fully observe all the ordinances of the Orthodoxes, they would press it, so that all apostates would “perish in an instant”, as they constantly pray for?
+Does it follow that if the Orthodoxes had a button that would destroy Jews who do not fully observe all the ordinances of the Orthodoxes, they would press it, so that all apostates would “perish in an instant”, as they regularly pray for?

 The following question necessarily follows from this: if the Orthodoxes prayed with curses for the destruction of “apostate” Jews before the Holocaust,